 This really does actually count as reading!
 Audio books help kids develop strong listening comprehension.
 They also let them access literature that might have a reading level a little bit too difficult for them to read themselves.

 Two of my favorite online sources for audio books are Storyline Online and GetEpic.
 Storyline Online has a great selection of classic and newer books read aloud by celebrities and other famous people.
 GetEpic has a vast selection of children’s books for kids of all ages in every genre you can think of.
-It's fantastic for home or classroom use!
-If your child has a documented learning disability, you'll want to check out Bookshare - the largest source for free accessible books online.
+It’s fantastic for home or classroom use!

 Another great resource for audio books is the library.
 Most public libraries have audio books you can check out and many have online borrowing where you can download books right onto your tablet or phone.